gerardcondon/gerardcondon.github.com/source/_posts/2012-01-26-version-control-in-xcode-using-git-and-dropbox.markdown

 *   I created the project I wanted in Xcode and allowed it to set up a local Git Repository for me.
 *   I cloned the repository using the bare keyword to a Dropbox location.
-`git clone –bare . ~/Dropbox/development/repositories/GCUtils/GCUtils.git`
+`git clone –-bare . ~/Dropbox/development/repositories/GCUtils/GCUtils.git`
 The bare option is used as this will just clone the contents of the local .git directory to Dropbox.
 We don’t want to create a working copy of the code on Dropbox, as this may lead to Dropbox edit conflicts if that working copy is edited directly.
 In order to edit the code, a user should have to clone the repository to their machine, work on it locally and then push the changes to the Dropbox repository.
 *   I created a remote alias.
 `git remote add dbGCUtils ~/Dropbox/development/repositories/GCUtils/GCUtils.git`